Alumot: History

 Kibbutz Alumot was formed in 1936 by a kvutza of graduates of the Ben Shemen Agricultural School.
 In 1940, the group moved to a temporary site known as "Poria Alumot" (now Poria Illit).
 They earned a living from agriculture and a sanatorium, Beit Alumot.
-In 1947 they established a permanent settlement on a hill overlooking Lake Kinneret and the Jordan Valley.
-Due to a shortage of water, agricultural land and new members, the kibbutz was dismantled in 1969 and re-established the following year by immigrants from Argentina.
+In 1947 they established a permanent settlement on a nearby hill overlooking the Sea of Galilee and the Jordan Valley.
+Due to a shortage of water, agricultural land and new members, the kibbutz was dismantled in 1969, but was re-established the following year by immigrants from Argentina.